 Negative Pressure Wound and Lymphedema Therapy

-Kustom Kinetics Medical Products is a Wound Consulting company that provides state of the art Negative Pressure Wound Therapy and Pneumatic Compression Devices to fit the needs of patients who suffer from non healing wounds and chronic lymphedema.
+Kustom Wound Care Solutions (KWCS) is a Wound Consulting company that provides state of the art wound management protocols, including Negative Pressure Wound Therapy to fit the needs of patients who suffer from non healing wounds.
 We can show facilities how to generate revenue to maximize profit.
 We can also show facilities how to increase patient census and increase services offered which will increase marketability.
 We can help set a facility apart from its competition.

 What is Negative Pressure Wound Therapy (NPWT)?